TechnoCosmic/zero/README.md

         }

     private:
-        char _myString[128];      // this works fine, if you're allocating it in an object in16_t _myOtherMemberVar;
+        // this char array works fine, if you're
+        // allocating it in an object at fixed size char _myString[128];
+        in16_t _myOtherMemberVar;
 };